 Today I want to introduce you to one of the coolest guys I know, Sam Gordon.
 I met Sam when I was touring in the USA last year.
 We stayed with him in New Orleans, and as we were about to leave Sam gave us soap as a parting gift.
 Not just any old soap though, soap he had made himself.
 Something about this resonated with me, and has stayed with me for nearly a year since that gift was first given.
-It’s always beautifully personal to receive a gift that’s been carefully handmade, but I was also fascinated with the idea of how one makes their own soap.
+It’s always beautifully personal to receive a gift that’s been carefully handmade, especially when it’s also natural and eco-friendly, but I was also fascinated with the idea of how one makes their own soap.
 The only knowledge I had on this was from watching Fight Club, so a little skewed to say the least.
 When I started thinking about getting crafty for self care I knew I had to reach out to Sam to share his thoughts on soap making, and boy I’m glad I did.
 Read on friends, you will not be disappointed!

 Below are his words…